-- D. While holding belt alignment, pull the shaft away from the differential. - E. Tighten the left bearing flanges.
-Check for hard rotation of shaft. - F. Tighten the left bearing collars. - G. Pull the short differential shaft away from differential to spread the differential gears. - H. Tighten the right side bearing flange.
-Rap on bearing before tightening. - I. Tighten the right bearing collar. - J. Check for free spinning of differential.
+- D. While holding belt alignment, pull the shaft away from the differential. - E. Tighten the center (early style only) and left bearing flanges.
+Check for hard rotation of shaft. - F. Tighten the center (early style only) and left bearing collars. - G. Pull the short differential shaft away from differential to spread the differential gears. - H. Tighten the right side bearing flange.
+Rap on bearing before tightening. - I. Tighten the right bearing collar.

+- J. Check for free spinning of differential.
 Loosen the center and right bearing flanges if it is not spinning freely.
-Rap and retighten.

-- K. Align and tighten sprockets.
+Rap and retighten. - K. Align and tighten sprockets.
 Chains must be slack to minimize steering effort. - 13.
 Replace the right side panel and bumper, and engine access cover.